 Tamara is President & CEO of Vancity, Canada’s largest community credit union.
 Before joining Vancity, Tamara served as BC’s Deputy Minister of Finance from 2004 to mid-2007, and as Secretary to the Treasury Board, as well as Deputy Minister and Executive Financial Officer for the Ministry of Health.
 Tamara lends her voice and leadership experience to issues related to women, families and children with a particular focus on issues related to equality, inclusion and empowerment.
 Tamara was awarded the Order of British Columbia in 2019.
 In 2020, she was appointed Chancellor, Simon Fraser University.

 Eric is a Chartered Professional Accountant, Fellow Chartered Accountant and an ICD.D of the Institute of Corporate Directors.
-As a Senior Audit Partner at KPMG LLP, Eric provides financial expertise to many clients and represents the firm in the community, including at various industry associations.
+As a former Senior Audit Partner at KPMG LLP, Eric provided financial expertise to many clients and represented the firm in the community, including at various industry associations.
 In addition to his significant professional accomplishments, Eric is greatly committed to effecting change through volunteer work in the community.
 Eric is the chair, Audit & Finance Committee.

 Perry is the Founder and Owner of Contemporary Communications Ltd., a public relations agency, and is also the founder and past owner of the National Speakers Bureau.
 An active member of his profession and community, Perry has served on the boards of the National YMCA, Vancouver YMCA, Vancouver Art Gallery, and American Marketing Association (BC division).
 He was also the past president of the Public Relations Global Network and a founding Director of the Chinese Entrepreneurs Society of Canada.